Barcroft School &

 But other important items still remain.
 If you can, we encourage you to make a Tax Deductible Contribution to the Barcroft Community House Fund.
 Just enter the amount on the Membership Form.

 The Barcroft School & Civic League is the neighborhood civic association representing members of the Barcroft neighborhood.
-Residents are elgiible for memberships as either an individual member or a household member.
+Residents are eligiible for memberships as either an individual member or a household member.

-Memberships run from September through August of each year.
+Memberships run from January through December of each year.
 All members must renew annually.
-September is time to renew or join.
-Dues are $5 per adult ($10 per couple), and membership is limited to Barcroft residents
+January is time to renew or join.
+Dues are $5 per adult ($10 per couple), and membership is limited to Barcroft residents.

-You can review the current membership list to see if you have paid your due.
+You can review the current membership list (PDF) to see if you have paid your due.

-You can join by filling out and submitting a membership form to the Membership Secretary.
+You can join by filling out and submitting a membership form (PDF) to the BSCL Treasurer.

 The membership meets every month (except in the summers) on the first Thursday of each month.
 When we vote on neighborhood issues, only members can vote.
 Joining says you are interested in your neighborhood and want to be part of what happens there.
 The larger our membership, the better we are heard by the county and other organizations.